-Everyone should have a good rewards card in their wallet, and Bank of America offers two excellent options: the Bank of America® Customized Cash Rewards credit card and the Bank of America® Unlimited Cash Rewards credit card.
-Both the Customized Cash and the Unlimited Cash cards offer low fees and award cash back that doesn't expire.
+Everyone should have a good rewards card in their wallet, and Bank of America offers two excellent options: the CardNamediscontinued and the CardNamediscontinued.
+Both the Customized Cash and the Unlimited Cash cards offer low fees and award cash back that doesn’t expire as long as your account remains open.
 Plus, both are eligible for the Bank of America Preferred Rewards program, which makes it possible to boost your rewards earning by up to 75%.

 Cash-back rewards rates

-The main difference between the Bank of America® Customized Cash Rewards credit card and the Bank of America® Unlimited Cash Rewards credit card is how the cards earn rewards.
-Here's how each card works:
+The main difference between the CardName and the CardName is how the cards earn rewards.
+Here’s how each card works:

 Customized Cash: Cardholders earn 3% cash back in the category of your choice and 2% cash back at grocery stores and wholesale clubs.
 Cardholders can change the choice once per calendar month via online banking or the Bank of America mobile app.
 Cash back in the 3% and 2% categories applies to the first $2,500 in combined purchases each quarter; after that, those purchases will earn 1% cash back.